Approximation of Splines in Wasserstein Spaces: Splines in Wasserstein Spaces

 for $\delta>0$ (for $\delta=0$ we retrieve the non-regularized spline energy).
-Computing a (regularized) time-discrete spline interpolation now consists in finding a tuple $\bm{\mu}^K=(\mu_0^K,\ldots,\mu_K^K)$ that minimizes the functional \eqref{regularized_discrete_spline_energy}, subject to a set of $I>2$ point-wise interpolation constraints
+Computing a (regularized) time-discrete spline interpolation now consists in finding a tuple $\bm{\mu}^K=(\mu_0^K,\ldots,\mu_K^K)$ that minimizes the functional \eqref{regularized_discrete_spline_energy} in some sense to be defined, subject to a set of $I>2$ point-wise interpolation constraints

 for fixed prescribed times $\overline{t}_i\in[0,1]$, which fulfil $K\overline{t}_i\in\N_0$, with $\overline{t}_1<\ldots<\overline{t}_I$ and $\overline{\mu}_i\in\ProbW(\mathbb{R}^d)$ for $i=1,\ldots, I$. \end{dfntn}